Docker-Daze/itu-minitwit/report/report.md

 These logs include system failures such as unsuccessful message post and failure to follow a user.
 This data is sent from Serilog to Logstash.
 Another important metric is logging the request times.
 If a request takes longer than 300 ms to process, it will log it.
 This has been central in discovering the ReadTimeout issue, that the team has struggled with.
 To see all the logs for e.g. timeouts, the searchbar is used.
-Here the user can input "@m: slow", to get all logs about slow requests.
+Here the user can input `@m: slow`, to get all logs about slow requests.

 ## Security assessment